Witham First District IDB: Organisation

 The River Witham passes through low-lying land in Lincolnshire, which is susceptible to flooding.
-In 1762, an Act of Parliament was passed, which created the Witham General Drainage Commissioners, and divided the area into six districts, each with responsibility for land drainage.
+In 1762, an act of Parliament (2 Geo iii, c.32, 1762) was passed, which created the Witham General Drainage Commissioners, and divided the area into six districts, each with responsibility for land drainage.
 These were called the Witham First, Second, Third, Fourth, Fifth and Sixth Districts.
 The First District covered an area of 24916 acre, bounded on the north and east by the river, and on the south and west by the Car Dyke, an ancient navigation channel.
 The Fifth District covered a much smaller area of 5176 acre between Billinghay Skirth and Kyme Eau, the lower part of the River Slea.
 It became part of the First District in 1953.

 There were initially 23 commissioners for the district, one elected by each of the eighteen parishes which formed the First District, and another five from parishes in the Fifth District.
 Each district also elected some of the 31 General Drainage Commissioners.
 Seven came from the First District and another two from the Fifth District.
 The remainder came from the other four similar bodies created by the original Act.

 The Land Drainage Act 1930 made provision for the creation of internal drainage boards.
 The Witham and Steepings Catchment Board, who were responsible for the rivers at the time, proposed the creation of the Witham First District IDB, which took effect from 8 January 1934.
-In 1951, the Board was restructured to include six extra members, when the Witham Fifth District IBD was abolished, and was effectively amalgamated with the First District.
-Its area of responsibility was extended in 1968, when parts of fourteen parishes and the Urban District of Sleaford came under its jurisdiction, and the board was again restructured on 7 July 1993, to include representatives from local Councils, as required by the Land Drainage Act of 1991.
+In 1951, the board was restructured to include six extra members, when the Witham Fifth District IBD was abolished, and was effectively amalgamated with the First District.
+Its area of responsibility was extended in 1968, when parts of fourteen parishes and the Urban District of Sleaford came under its jurisdiction, and the board was again restructured on 7 July 1993, to include representatives from local councils, as required by the Land Drainage Act 1991.